royalsaltmerchant/markaml/src/md/index.md

 Each markdown item creates a folder with its corresponding name and an index.

 This is done so that navigation does not append .html when statically hosted.

+### Index
+The script looks for a markdown file called "index.md" which creates an index.html file at the root of the output dir as well as a subfolder called index.